HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 the other one, and that's the case.
 If we want to change the name of the `sendPurchaseEmail` method or their params, we'll have to change `Order` implementation as well.
-This change may look something pretty straightforward, but in a large alication this bad practice means having a tightly coupled alication where a small change can easily end up in a waterfall of changes.
+This change may look something pretty straightforward, but in a large application this bad practice means having a tightly coupled application where a small change can easily end up in a waterfall of changes.

 Another problem you'll find using that approach is that you'll have to mock lot of stuff in your tests, becoming a nightmare in large applications.